awpala/programming-primer/README.md

 #### Operator Precedence

-When working with operators to create arbitrarily complex expressions in JavaScript, it is important to note the **operator precedence** of a given operator, where an operator can take one, two, or three operands (values and/or expressions), correspondingly referred to as unary, binary, and ternary (respectively) operators.
+When working with operators to create arbitrarily complex expressions in JavaScript, it is important to note the **operator precedence** of a given operator, where an operator can take one, two, or three **operands** (values and/or expressions)—correspondingly referred to as unary, binary, and ternary (respectively) operators.

 An abbreviated table of select operators and their precedence is as follows (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) for full reference):